Accommodation on Ao Kao Beach comprises boutique resorts, bungalow operations, guesthouses and a small hotel spread out right along its 3km length.

 Bungalows at Far End – Laem Tookata

-As you would expect, hidden away down the track which leads to Laem Tookata, a quiet and private bungalow resort by the same owners as Joe’s Corner.
-Ten wooden style a/c ensuite cabanas with small balconies and great views raised up on stilts just back from the sea.
-Breakfast available, shared kitchen, chill out area and beach bar on the small beach.
+As you would expect, hidden away down the track which leads to Laem Tookata, a quiet and private bungalow resort of ten or so wooden style a/c ensuite cabanas with small balconies and great views raised up on stilts just back from the sea.
+Breakfast available, shared kitchen, chill out area and ever expanding beach bar and party area (now complete with ashore wooden boats).
 WiFi.

 Other Bungalows and Guesthouses in Ao Kao Beach and Laem Tookata

 On the road opposite Makathanee, 7 ensuite a/c rooms along a small corridor with a garden view.
-Breakfast available, sister accommodation to Swiss Sawasdee at the other end of Ao Kao Beach, which also has appartments.
+Breakfast available, sister accommodation to Totti Boats a few doors down.
+May suit someone looking for long stay.

 2 Cans Bungalows